inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_resources.md

 parent = "inspec/resources/aws"
 +++

-Use the `aws_api_gateway_resources` Chef InSpec audit resource to the test properties of multiple AWS API Gateway Resources.
+Use the `aws_api_gateway_resources` Chef InSpec audit resource to test the properties of multiple AWS API Gateway Resources.

-For additional information, including details on parameters and properties, see the [AWS documentation on AWS APIGateway Resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-resource.html).
+For additional information, including parameters and properties, see the [AWS documentation on AWS APIGateway Resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-resource.html).

 ## Syntax